mdeguzis/RetroRig/README.md

 This project is not yet complete!
 Project notes and guide will be hosted at www.libregeek.org at some point in the near future.

-## A big thanks goes out to

-<b>Software binaries:</b>
-The authors of XBMC, Rom Collection Browser, and the various emulators in use here.

-<b>Help and Configuration </b>
-The great folks of #linuxactionshow (Geekshed IRC)
-All the members of #bash (freenode.net IRC)
-All the members of /r/LinuxActionShow

 # EOF #